GeorgetownMakerHubOrg/air-quality/README.md

 	- Located a site suitable for hosting this monitor?
 	- Chosen a text editor suitable for modifying Python files - Sublime Text and Nano are great choices.

-1. With these out of the way:
+1. With these out of the way, you need to:

 	- Confirm that Python 2/3 has been installed on your computer.
 	- Install esptool.py and ampy.py tools on your system by following the instructions in the links below.
 Understand how to invoke them from the command line.